inkognitro/oas-tszod-gen/README.md

 It is usually the most inner implementation of an onion bootstrapped request handler object and uses the built-in [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-This request handler implementation requires custom functions for `decoding` and `encoding` data from and to query string format.
-The [qs](https://www.npmjs.com/package/qs) library is currently is the most commonly used library for such tasks and therefore recommended.
-Creating a FetchApiRequestHandler instance comes with the following steps:

-To support `application/x-www-form-urlencoded` request and response bodies, this request handler implementation requires a custom `decoding` and `encoding` function to convert data from and to query string format.
+To support `application/x-www-form-urlencoded` request and response bodies, this request handler implementation requires custom `decoding` and `encoding` functions to convert data from and to query string format.
 The [qs](https://www.npmjs.com/package/qs) library currently is the most commonly used library for such tasks and therefore recommended:
 ```